First Nation Housing

 Why are there mould issues in First Nation communities across Canada?

 The Government of Canada recognizes that in certain cases, mould can pose a health hazard.
 Mould and dampness are problems that affect housing in all parts of Canada.
-Generally speaking, mould is not traceable to one specific cause of mould.
-Construction methods, occupant lifestyle, and maintenance practices can all contribute to the problem.
+Generally speaking, mould is not traceable to one specific cause; construction methods, occupant lifestyle, and maintenance practices can all contribute to the problem.

 AANDC, working with Canada Mortgage and Housing Corporation, Health Canada and the Assembly of First Nations, has developed a comprehensive mould strategy to address mould problems in First Nation communities.
-This strategy promotes a greater awareness of the causes of mould occurrence, while building capacity among First Nation home occupants, communities, institutions and technical service providers to prevent and remediate mould.
+In addition to promoting a greater awareness of the causes of mould in the home, this strategy builds capacity among First Nation home occupants, communities, institutions and technical service providers to prevent and remediate mould.
 For more information on mould visit the Canadian Housing and Mortgage Corporation and Health Canada websites.

-What are the roles and responsibilities of the various federal departments when there are mould issues in First Nation homes?
+What is AANDC's role in combating the presence of mould issues in First Nation homes?

-AANDC provides First Nation communities with an annual capital allocation from the Department for on-reserve housing.
-First Nations have the flexibility to use these funds for a range of housing needs, including mould.
-For communities in British Columbia specifically, the housing subsidy program supports new home construction, renovations and mould remediation.
+AANDC provides First Nation communities with an annual capital allocation for on-reserve housing.
+First Nations have the flexibility to use these funds for a range of housing needs, including mould remediation.
+For communities in British Columbia, the housing subsidy program specifically supports new home construction, renovations and mould remediation.
 Additional support for mould prevention and remediation is provided through Canada Mortgage and Housing Company and Health Canada.

 First Nations' Success Stories

 - CMHC and the Seabird Island First Nation

 - Piikani Nation Housing Authority